Table of Contents

 - Disclosure Requirement: A patent application must make the appropriate and correct disclosure because the form of your patent application will be heavily scrutinised.
 This disclosure may also affect the validity of your claim.
 If you fail this disclosure requirement, e.g. you make a mistake in your application, your patent application may also fail.

 There are different avenues and methods to protect your invention, and securing a patent is one of them.
 Unfortunately, securing a patent is not a simple or straightforward process.
 This process can be more complex and lengthy if you are looking to secure your patent in multiple jurisdictions.
-Our team of IP lawyers and patent attorneys have extensive experience in this area and would be happy to assist with protecting your invention.
-To speak with a member of our team today, contact LegalVision on 1300 544 755.

 We appreciate your feedback – your submission has been successfully received.